 105k config_dump.json

-The preceding output shows that the configuration size of a sidecar is reduced by more than 10 times after the recommended sidecars are applied in the cluster that has 420 pods deployed.
+The preceding output shows that the configuration size of a sidecar is reduced by more than 10 times after sidecar recommendation is enabled in the cluster that has 420 pods deployed.
+The efficiency of pushing configurations from the control plane to the sidecars on the data plane is significantly improved.

-Test 2: Test the configuration push efficiency of the control plane after recommended sidecars are applied
+Scenario 2: Test the configuration push efficiency of the control plane after sidecar recommendation is enabled

-Create a virtual service for the httpbin-0 service in the ASM console again.
+Create a virtual service for the httpbin-0 application in the ASM console again.
 This triggers the control plane to push configurations to the sidecars on the data plane.

-1. Delete the virtual service that you created earlier.
-Use a YAML file that contains the following content to create a virtual service in the ASM instance to handle the timeout of the httpbin-0 service.
-For more information, see Manage virtual services.
+1. Delete the virtual service that you created earlier in the Service Mesh instance.
+Use a YAML file that contains the following content to create a virtual service for the httpbin-0 application in the Service Mesh instance to handle the timeout of requests.
+For more information about how to create a virtual service, see Manage virtual services.

 apiVersion: networking.istio.io/v1beta1